Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/supported-features.md

 - Models that leverage specific materialization features may be unable to run or may be missing some desirable configurations.
 - Tooling that expects dbt Core's exact log output.
 Fusion's logging system is currently unstable and incomplete.
 - Workflows built around complementary features of the dbt platform (like model-level notifications, Advanced CI, and Semantic Layer) that Fusion does not yet support.
+- When using the dbt VS Code extension in Cursor, lineage visualization works best in Editor mode and doesn't render in Agent mode.
+If you're working in Agent mode and need to view lineage, switch to Editor mode to access the full lineage tab functionality.

 :::note
 We have been moving quickly to implement many of these features ahead of General Availability.
 Read more about [the path to GA](/blog/dbt-fusion-engine-path-to-ga), and track our progress in the [`dbt-fusion` milestones](https://github.com/dbt-labs/dbt-fusion/milestones).